LucaCode/express-jwtoken/README.md

 The jwtEngine function can take optional a jwtEngineOptions object as a parameter.
 This object can specify the following options:

-* `modifierTokenEngine` (`ModifierTokenEngine`) - Engine component to modifier the token that means set, get or remove the token from the client.
+* `modifierTokenEngine` (`ModifierTokenEngine`) - The ModifierTokenEngine (MTE) is the engine component to modifier the token that means set, get or remove the token from the client.
-                                                  Default is the CookieModifierTokenEngine which requires the **cookie-parser** before using the JwtEngine.
+                                                  Default is the CookieMTE which requires the **cookie-parser** before using the JwtEngine.
                                                   This engine will use cookies to set, get or remove the signed token from the client.

 * `secretKey` (`string`) - The secret key for encrypting and decrypt the token.